 I participated in the modern “there’s an app for that” method of placing my order using my phone and picking it up.
 Although I used an app this is nothing really new.
 For all my life you could call up and arrange for pick-up of take-out restaurants.

 Today’s purchase was at Tim Horton’s using their app.
 When it comes to ordering their app is pretty good.
 It is very straightforward and adding modifications is simple.
 The payment process and choosing a restaurant is also very intuitive.
-The downside of the app is that the speciality muffins are not in the app and some instructions like double toasting bagels are not there.
+The downside of the app is that the specialty muffins are not in the app and some instructions like double toasting bagels are not there.

 However, they are making lots of improvements and when I first used the app you could not have 1/2 sugar.
 There is a promotion now where you can get a free coffee (Regular, Dark, or Decaf) after 3 orders by the end of the year.

 Another app I use regularly is the Cineplex app.
-This app is good for purchasing tickets, but the amount of options to buy a ticket can be daunting.
+This app is good for purchasing tickets, but the number of options to buy a ticket can be daunting.
 The perk, however, is not waiting in line for the kiosks and 50 bonus Scene points (1/20th of a movie).

 The McDonald’s Canada app is of similar quality to Tim’s and is really straightforward to make a complex or simple order.

 The final shopping app review has to be the Esso Speedpass+ app.
 This is really convenient as you do not have to stand outside and swipe your fuel savings card, then your points card, then choose a car wash option, then the on-screen payment.
 It is simply done on the app with very little effort.